 Every successful business owner knows that it’s not the point to just have people who do their job for the paycheck, you want to surround yourself with enthusiasts, people who share your vision and are eager to enhance it in any way possible.

-Of course, this depends on how much of an inspiring leader you are as well, but keeping your employees informed of comings and goings in the business, even sharing some deeper inside knowledge that won’t compromise the company is beneficial because some employees might approach you with ideas and solutions that you wouldn’t be able to come up on your own.
+Of course, this depends on how much of an inspiring leader you are as well, and your leadership style, but keeping your employees informed of comings and goings in the business, even sharing some deeper inside knowledge that won’t compromise the company is beneficial because some employees might approach you with ideas and solutions that you wouldn’t be able to come up on your own.
 Sharing is caring and if your staff appreciates being in the know, then you should definitely display your trust in them frequently.

 Be Closer with Your Associates